donaljof/UD_P5_MachineLearning/README.md

 simple classifer generated a ValueError due to emails stored as string not convertable into floats as part of featureFormat.
 As the email address is unlikely to be valuable in identifying
 POI's this feature was excluded for simplicity.

-For a simple check of the features provided the a feature_checker function was defined to loop through all features and count the number of non zero / non NaN item.
+For a simple check of the features provided the a feature_checker function of the poi_id_2_selection.py file was defined to loop through all features and count the number of non zero / non NaN item.
 The feature 'loan_advances' provides 3 useful results with 2 non-poi.
 Based on this the Loan Advances feature is unlikey to be a useful at identifying POI's and was removed.

+A number of new features were created, mostly to represent payments of email counts as fractions of total and therefore scale the features more appropriatly.
+For example two employees that excercise $100,000 worth of their shares might apprear similar in the 'exercised_stock_options' feature but if one employee had $200,000 total stock and the other had $4,000,000 in stock these sales of shares would not seem as equivelent.

+List of added features:
+'exercised_stock_ratio' = Fraction of excercised from total unrestricted stock available to excersise (not fully sure if deferred restircted stock should also be subtracted from this as not clear about the differnces between these)
+'to_poi_email_fraction' = Fraction of emails sent that were to  POI.
+'from_poi_email_fraction' = Fraction of email recived that were from a POI.
+'total_bonus_compensation' = Combined bonus, fees, expenses and otehr benifits that are not part of base salary.
+Other may belong in her but unsure.
+'salary_fraction_total_bonus' = Above metric as fraction of salary (this may be > 1 ).

 # Outlier Removal
 ---

+From the Feature Selection module of the MD course an initial outlier was identified as 'TOTALS' and removed from the dataset.
+Further investigation using the key_checker function defined in poi_id_2_selection.py found a name 'LOCKHART EUGENE E' had no features with a non-0 or non-NaN result and so was scrubbed.
+Looking at the number of non-0/NaN features returned for each data point showed a 'THE TRAVEL AGENCY IN THE PARK' with only 3 useful features and a name that suggests it is not a person, let a alone a POI.
+This data point was removed as part of the initial data checking.
+This initial outlier scrub improved the F1 score of the an out of the box Guassian Naive Bayes classifer from 0.09 (subset of features used as per poi_id_1_simple) to 0.57 with the majority of this benifit coming from the removal of 'TOTALS'

 # Classifiers